-In April 1995, the Company entered into an agreement with DOE (the "AVLIS Transfer Agreement") providing for, among other things, the transfer to the Company by DOE of its intellectual and physical property pertaining to the AVLIS technology.
-Also under the AVLIS Transfer Agreement, DOE conducts AVLIS research, development and demonstration at LLNL as requested by the Company.
-The Company reimburses DOE for its costs in conducting AVLIS work, and the Company is liable for any incremental increase in DOE's costs of decontamination and decommissioning the AVLIS facilities at LLNL as a result of the work performed for the Company.
-The AVLIS research and development work is performed primarily by the University of California under DOE's management and operations contract for

-LLNL.
-Patents, technology, and other intellectual property that result from this research and development effort will be owned by the Company.
+In April 1995, USEC entered into an agreement with DOE (the "AVLIS Transfer Agreement") providing for, among other things, the transfer to USEC by DOE of its intellectual and physical property pertaining to the AVLIS technology.
+Also under the AVLIS Transfer Agreement, DOE conducts AVLIS research, development and demonstration at LLNL as requested by USEC.
+USEC reimburses DOE for its costs in conducting AVLIS work and is liable for any incremental increase in DOE's costs of decontamination and decommissioning the AVLIS facilities at LLNL as a result of the work performed for USEC.
+The AVLIS research and development work is performed primarily by the University of California under DOE's management and operations contract for LLNL.
+Patents, technology, and other intellectual property that result from this research and development effort will be owned by USEC.

-The Company has entered into joint development agreements with Cameco Corporation ("Cameco") for AVLIS feed conversion services and General Electric Company ("GE") for AVLIS product conversion services, both of which are necessary because AVLIS requires a metallic form of uranium for processing rather than UF(6).
+USEC has entered into joint development agreements with Cameco Corporation ("Cameco") for AVLIS feed conversion services and General Electric Company ("GE") for AVLIS product conversion services, both of which are necessary because AVLIS requires a metallic form of uranium for processing rather than UF(6).
 However, USEC is investigating a product conversion process using UF(6) with another commercial vendor.
 Both joint development agreements with Cameco and GE obligate USEC to reimburse costs and expenses incurred by its partners if USEC elects not to proceed to the deployment phase under certain circumstances.
-The Company's maximum liability under both agreements is \$9.0 million, subject to certain provisions for cost overruns.
+USEC's maximum liability under both agreements is \$9.0 million, subject to certain provisions for cost overruns.
 The contracts also provide that if USEC proceeds with AVLIS deployment but elects to do so without entering into agreements with Cameco and GE, USEC must pay certain royalty payments.
 In such event, in the case of Cameco, these payments would not exceed \$50.0 million in the aggregate.
 In the case of GE, the payment would include a fixed payment of \$5.0 million plus an annual royalty of \$1.0 million until certain GE patents related to the product conversion expire.